Home

 It is divided into three sections.
 Section one provides just enough background information to allow you to get started with GIS without getting too bogged down in GIS theory or making common mistakes.
 This information is provided in easy-to-read and non-technical language with specific reference to its application in marine biology.

-Section two, which constitutes the main body of the book, consists of a ‘How To...’ reference guide for doing tasks that marine biologists are likely to need to be able to do in their daily research using ESRI’s ArcView 9.3 or ArcGIS 9.3 software.
+Section two, which constitutes the main body of the book, consists of a ‘How To...’ reference guide for doing tasks that marine biologists are likely to need to be able to do in their daily research using ESRI’s ArcGIS 10.1 software.
 This information is provided in easy-to-follow instruction sets based on flow diagrams (rather than the traditional screenshot-based approach) that allow you to complete each task with the minimum of reference to other parts of the book.
 As a result, it is designed to be dipped into as and when needed.

 Preview: